 |Personal Links Contact Specialties Connections||

 Mike Sutton s a notable alumnus, has a first degree in law and PhD in criminology from the University of Central Lancashire.
 He was for 14 years a senior criminologist at the British Home Office, Queen Anne's Gate.
-In 2001, he became Reader in Criminology at Nottingham Trent University, where he founded the 'Centre for Study and Reduction of Bias, Prejudice and Hate Crime'.
-Mike is engaged in research, supervising doctoral students and teaches High Tech Crime.
-He is co-owner and joint founder of the Internet Journal of Criminology.
+In 2001, he became Reader in Criminology at Nottingham Trent University, where he founded the 'Centre for Study and Reduction of Bias, Prejudice and Hate Crime' is co-owner and joint founder of the Internet Journal of Criminology.
 In 1999, Mike won the British Journal of Criminology Prize for his published research on hackers.
 Mike is the originator of the Market Reduction Approach to Theft, the Supermyth concept and the IDD research method.
 In 2014, he used the BigData-IDD method to find books, which bust the 155-year-old myth started by Darwin that no naturalist known to him had read Patrick Matthew's prior publication of the full theory of natural selection.
 Mike uniquely discovered seven naturalists had cited Matthew's book before 1858.
 Darwin knew four and three played major roles at the epicenter of influence on Darwin's pre-1858 work on natural selection.

 Thinker Media IncUsed only with express written permission